Let me be honest…

-Regardless of the the cause or the target, I always feel the same…weak, flawed, incomplete and full of holes.
-When things go dark in my mind I try and find a visual cue which can re-set my perspective back on the right path.
+Regardless of the cause or the target, I always feel the same…weak, flawed, incomplete and full of holes.
+When things go dark in my mind I try and find a visual cue that can re-set my perspective back on the right path.

 Today I found perspective and motivation in a rather unlikely place…a box of donuts.

 Donuts by their very nature are incomplete…yet they remain desirable to virtually everyone.
 Why is that?

 Simple, because when we look at them, we see them as whole.
 Not a hole.